mindis/snowplow.github.com/_posts/2014-01-08-five-things-that-make-analyzing-snowplow-data-with-looker-an-absolute-pleasure.md

 <a href="/static/img/blog/2014/01/looker/7-day-dashboard.JPG"><img src="/static/img/blog/2014/01/looker/7-day-dashboard.JPG" title="7 day dashboard built in Looker on top of Snowplow data" /></a>

 Most BI tools offer great dashboarding facilities.
-What we like particularly about Looker's is that clicking on any of the graphs sends you straight into the query explorer, so you can then start slicing / dicing and drilling in as described in the sections above.
+What we like particularly about Looker's is that clicking on any of the graphs sends you straight into the Query Explorer, so you can then start slicing / dicing and drilling in as described in the sections above.
 For example, if you clicked on the data point circled above (representing the number of visits from search engines to the website on January 6th) brings up a list of all those different sessions.
 We can then click on the **Event Stream** for any of those sessions to see what actually occurred.

 <a href="/static/img/blog/2014/01/looker/session-drilldown.JPG"><img src="/static/img/blog/2014/01/looker/session-drilldown.JPG" title="Drilling down into an individual session" /></a>